Yuchi: Current status

 The Yuchi people are enrolled in federally recognized tribes, particularly the Muscogee (Creek) Nation, who host the Euchee Language Program.

-In 1990s, the Yuchi Tribal Organization based in Sapulpa, Oklahoma, petitioned the US federal government to gain federal recognition as an independent tribe.
+In the 1990s, the Yuchi Tribal Organization based in Sapulpa, Oklahoma, petitioned the US federal government to gain federal recognition as an independent tribe.
 In 2000, the Bureau of Indian Affairs denied the petition.

 As of 1997, the Yuchi tribe had a formal enrollment of 249 members.
 Other Yuchi descendants are already enrolled in other tribes, such as the Muscogee.
 Most Yuchi are of multi-tribal descent; some are citizens of other tribes, such as the Shawnee.

-The Euchee Tribe of Indians, while not recognized, has their headquarters in Sapulpa, Oklahoma.
+The Euchee Tribe of Indians, while not federally recognized, has their headquarters in Sapulpa, Oklahoma.
 Their tribal chairmen are co-chairs Felix Brown Jr. and Clinton Sago.

 James Anaya, United Nations (UN) Special Rapporteur on the Rights of Indigenous Peoples, visited the Yuchi community.
 Tracie Revis (Yuchi) gave a speech defining the importance of federal recognition.
 He acknowledged the declaration by the UN on the Rights of Indigenous People that states "that we have the right of self-determination and by virtue of that right- we may freely determine our political status and freely pursue our economic, social and cultural development."

 An estimated 2,000 persons are ethnically Yuchi.
 They are descendants of some 1,100 persons recorded by the Indian Claims Commission in 1950, which was settling compensation claims dating from allotments.

 The Yuchi continue their important ceremonies, such as the Green Corn Ceremony of late summer.
 They maintain three ceremonial grounds in Oklahoma.
 Some members belong to the Native American Church and Methodist congregations.

 In 2008, the Yuchi tribe received a grant from President George W. Bush's administration for a Native Americans Comprehensive Community Survey and Plan.
 The grant was used to developed the Tribal History Project, which began in October 2010.

 The Human Genome Project acknowledged the importance of the Yuchi's distinct culture and language and approached the Yuchi in order to collect genetic data (DNA).
-The Yuchi tribe declined to participate in the Project due to cultural conflict and uncertainty over the uses of government ownership of tribal DNA.
+The Yuchi tribe declined to participate in the Project due to cultural conflict and uncertainty among members over the uses of government ownership of tribal DNA.